Ziyad-Mohsen/Sodia/README.md

 Sodia
 =====

 Sodia is a social media website built with HTML, CSS, Bootstrap, and JavaScript.
 This project utilizes the [Tarmeez Academy API](https://documenter.getpostman.com/view/4696539/2s83zjqN3F) to provide social media functionalities such as user registration, login/logout, creating, editing, and deleting posts, infinite scrolling, and pagination.
 The application consists of three main pages: Home, Post Details, and Profile.
+[Visit Sodia Website](https://ziyad-mohsen.github.io/Sodia/index.html)

 Table of Contents
 -----------------